Portrait of Emeritus Professor Jonathan Powers DL DUniv

 The disinherited mathematics teacher and science lecturer, John Arden, who is shown to be ‘the Philosopher Lecturing on the Orrery’ in Joseph Wright’s famous painting.
 Hitherto forgotten in the City where his picture has hung since 1884, he is remembered in Bath for stimulating Edmund Rack to form the Bath Philosophical Society and in Beverley for rescuing the education of Mary Wollstonecraft.

 Five of these mini-monographs are already into second editions.
-There are three more volumes in the pipeline:
+Other volumes include:

 ‘Evolution’ evolving – Part II: Herbert Spencer